botpress/documentation-v12/docs/advanced/authentication.md

 cat jwtRS256.key.pub // Your public key
 ```

-### Authenticate the user
+## Authenticate the User

 Once you have generated the JWT token, it must be passed down to the web chat.
 It will then be sent to Botpress with every message and events.
 Check out the [Connecting your bot with your existing backend](../tutorials/existing-backend) for more details.
 There are two different situations:

-1. The user is authenticated before the webchat is loaded.
+- The user is authenticated before the webchat is loaded.

 Simply add the external token as an option to the `init` method: